evamaxfield/evamaxfield.github.io/papers/index.md

 ##### Councils in Action: Automating the Curation of Municipal Governance Data for Research

-Jackson Maxfield Brown and Nicholas Weber
+Eva Maxfield Brown and Nicholas Weber
 _in review for ASIS&T 2022 - preprint published: 21 April 2022_
 [https://doi.org/10.48550/arXiv.2204.09110](https://doi.org/10.48550/arXiv.2204.09110)